What is Global Warming?

 The recent frequency of heat waves, intense tropical storms, and natural disasters has also been partially attributed to trends in global climate change.
 Extreme weather will most likely have a negative impact on crops and agriculture.
 As staple crops become scarcer, they will become more expensive.
 Such products include rice, wheat, corn, and soy, which are also utilized in animal feed; the result: prices of many other types of food will increase as well, making all food relatively more expensive.

-To read more about the effects of global warming, visit:
+To read more about the effects of global warming, see these sources:

-Perhaps the most well-known piece of legislation in the US is the Clean Air Act.
-The Clean Air Act was created to decrease the number of air pollutants being released into the atmosphere, subsequently having a positive impact on air quality and contributing to the general health of the population.
+Perhaps the most well-known piece of legislation in the US related to climate change is the Clean Air Act.
+The Clean Air Act was created to decrease the number of air pollutants being released into the atmosphere, which would have a positive impact on air quality and contribute to the overall health of the population.
 Amendments have been made to the Clean Air Act over time to account for ozone depletion and acid rain.
-The US also utilizes regulations on fuel, energy, and water in order to help the environment.
+The US also utilizes and regularly modifies regulations on fuel, energy, and water use in order to help the environment.

 For more information on these pieces of legislation:

-In today’s society, the color green has become synonymous with environmental friendliness.
-Governments, businesses, and individuals can all contribute towards mitigating climate change, and in many cases, all of these groups have been working hard to become greener.
-Some towns use monetary incentives in order to motivate their citizens to become more environmentally conscious and friendly.
-The Federal Government also has incentives in place for businesses to encourage them to reduce their carbon footprints.
-On the other end of the environmental responsibility spectrum, the government uses taxes to discourage and penalize businesses that are particularly harmful to the environment.
+Today, the color green is synonymous with environmental friendliness.
+Governments, businesses, and individuals can all contribute towards mitigating climate change, and in many cases, all of these groups have been working hard to become “greener.”
+For example, some municipalities use monetary incentives to motivate their citizens to become more environmentally conscious.
+The federal government also has incentives in place for businesses and corporations to encourage them to reduce their carbon footprints.
+Along with these incentives, the government also uses taxes to discourage and penalize businesses that are particularly harmful to the environment.

 Switching to renewable energy sources can help to protect the environment from damage that results from burning fossil fuels for energy.
-Scientific developments and the spread of wind, solar, and geothermal power are helping to make the world less carbon-dependent; they also help by producing less methane in the process of providing energy.
+Scientific developments and the spread of wind, solar, and geothermal power are helping to make the world less carbon-dependent.
+These technologies also help by producing less methane in the process of providing energy.
 On the whole, these sources of energy are more sustainable and less harmful to the planet.
-However, there are some sources of greenhouse gases that are harder for mankind to combat.
-Many animals emit methane from their bodies during food consumption and digestion-related processes.
+There are, however, some sources of greenhouse gases that are harder for mankind to combat.
+For example, many animals emit methane from their bodies during food consumption and digestion-related processes.

 To learn more about sustainable energy, you may want to read these sources:

 “Carbon footprints” are used to measure the impact that certain individuals, products, and activities have on global warming.
-This metric attempts to quantify the amount of greenhouse gases that are being produced.
+This metric attempts to quantify the amount of greenhouse gases that are being produced by each contributor.
 Greenhouse gases are comprised of many elements and compounds, but Carbon Dioxide is often used as a proxy for these elements in calculations and discussions related to carbon footprints.

 Almost every activity that occurs in the course of a single day has some impact on the environment.
-Transportation, electricity, and manufacturing are often highly detrimental and are major areas where people, businesses, and countries can cut down on their carbon footprints.
+Transportation, electricity, and manufacturing are examples of major areas where people, businesses, and countries can cut down on their carbon footprints.
 Understanding the size of carbon footprints and what contributes to them allows each participant in the global environment to take action to reduce it.

 More information about carbon footprints can be found by reading: